Passive-aggressive personality disorder (PAPD) causes people to express negative feelings and emotions subtly or passively rather than directly.

 People with PAPD tend to continue their passive behaviors despite the ability to adapt and learn new behaviors.
 Depending on how severe it is, PAPD can greatly interfere with a person’s success with interpersonal relationships, education, and work.

 PAPD is not an actual medical diagnosis.
 Over time, passive aggression has been considered to be a:

 - personality trait

 - dynamic behavioral pattern

 - personality syndrome

-The Diagnostic and Statistical Manual of Mental Disorders, Fourth Edition included the term “PAPD” as a proposed diagnosis and described it as negativistic personality disorder.
+The Diagnostic and Statistical Manual of Mental Disorders, Fourth Edition included the term “PAPD” as a proposed diagnosis and

 The Diagnostic and Statistical Manual of Mental Disorders, Fifth Edition, however, does not include the proposed disorder as a diagnosis and instead classifies it as an example of other specified personality disorder.